A Play in Three Acts

 Shampa Adri!
 My brother!
 My soulmate!
 (Sits on the sofa and hugs Adri) now go on pay your respect, do obeisance and accept the blessing.
-(Hands him the pistol) Here, take this there is fire in this; at last his final rites will be performed.
+(Hands him the pistol) Here, take this there is fire in this; finally his last rites will be performed.

 (Adri gazes at her frenetically and does not say a word.)

 Shampa They had killed him like a beast.
 They should die the same way.